 I am a graduate of Arizona State University.
 I received a Bachelor of Science in Industrial Engineering, I also have an Associates degree from Scottsdale Community College in Mathematics.
 I was employed at SCC for over three years while attending ASU as a math tutor helping students with their homework, preparing for exams, and/or grasping the subject matter.
 My favorite subjects are trigonometry, geometry and calculus.
 I enjoy leading students rather than supplying the answers, to stimulate problem solving methods and promote independent thought.
 I really enjoy helping students reach that "ahh" moment where they get a handle on a difficult topic.
 I enjoy reading, old movies, riding my road bicycle, and working on cars.

-Arizona State University - Bachelors, Industrial Engineering
+Undergraduate Degree: Arizona State University - Bachelors, Industrial Engineering

 What is your teaching philosophy?